 Redeem Citi ThankYou Points With the Citi Premier

 Another helpful trick is to redeem Citi ThankYou points for flights.
-If you have the Citi Premier℠ Card you’ll get 1.25 cents per Citi ThankYou point when you book flights through the Citi ThankYou Travel Center.
+If you have the Citi Premier® Card, you’ll get 1.25 cents per Citi ThankYou point in value when you book flights through the Citi ThankYou Travel Center.

 Note: You can also get 1.25 cents per ThankYou point when using them to book flights through the Citi ThankYou Travel Center with the Citi Prestige® Card, but this benefit is disappearing from this card on September 1, 2019.

 That means that a $300 flight will cost 24,000 Citi ThankYou points.
-So a family of 4 could fly to Orlando for under 100,000 Citi ThankYou points.
+So a family of four could fly to Orlando for under 100,000 Citi ThankYou points.

 Redeem Chase Ultimate Rewards Points

 So with the Chase Sapphire Reserve, you’ll pay only 20,000 Chase Ultimate Rewards points for the same $300 flights.
-That means that you can actually fly a family of 5 to Orlando for 100,000 Chase Ultimate Rewards points!
+That means that you can actually fly a family of five to Orlando for 100,000 Chase Ultimate Rewards points.

 Redeem Points for Travel Statement Credits

-You could consider cards like the Capital One® Venture® Rewards Credit Card or Barclaycard Arrival® Plus World Elite Mastercard® if you prefer to redeem points and miles for travel statement credits after booking flights directly with your card.
+You could consider a card like the Capital One Venture Rewards Credit Card if you prefer to redeem points and miles for travel statement credits after booking flights directly with your card.